Procedures and guidance for Muslim burial funerals.

 Concrete flagstones are heavy and can be awkward to move, particularly if they are wet and difficult to hold.
 It is recommended to wear globes and take extreme care around the open vault.

-In many cases, families wish to return the soil to the grave personally.
-On-site staff are available to assist or complete this task if requested.
+In many cases, families wish to place the soil on the grave themselves.
+Our on site staff leave the spades and are available to assist if necessary.

 Great care must be taken to ensure that families and mourners are not injured while returning soil to the grave, as accidents and injuries can occur.
-This is particularly true when too many people try to do this at the same time and get in each other's way.
-For this reason, we recommend that only two people return the soil to the grave at any one time.
+This is particularly true when too many people try to do this at the same time and get in each others way.
+For this reason, we recommend only two people put the soil on at any one time.

-We recommend that suitable footwear is worn to prevent injury to feet and bare feet are not allowed under any circumstances.
+We recommend that suitable footwear is worn to prevent injury and bare feet are not allowed under any circumstances.

 Burial assistance

-If you do need help, advice or a health and safety risk assessment, please contact Bury Cemetery Office on 0161 253 6510.
+If you do need help or advice please contact Bury cemetery office on 0161 253 6510.

-You can also get advice from a local Funeral Director, mosque or community representative.
+You can also get advice from a Funeral Director, Mosque or community representative.

-For burials in a vault outside of normal working hours, such as a weekend or bank holiday, please call our out of hours service..
+For burials outside of normal working hours, such as Friday afternoon, weekend or Bank holidays please call our out of hours service..

 All burials outside of normal working hours will incur an additional charge and you must have the legal certificate of burial before booking a funeral.